Genomon-Project/paplot-doc/data_common.rst

 We can customize the pop-up information that appears upon mouseover events.

+For each report and graph, we need to set up the contents of pop-up information.
-It is set for each display part, but the way of writing is the same.
+However, the manner for writing is the same.

 **Configuration file**